aws/aws-auto-scaling-custom-resource/README.md

 ## 1. Test your REST Endpoint URL

 Before running the CloudFormation template, you need an HTTP/HTTPS endpoint to expose your REST resources.
-Make sure your application conforms to the REST API specification in the [custom-resource-stack.yaml](https://github.com/aws/aws-auto-scaling-custom-resource/blob/master/cloudformation/templates/custom-resource-stack.yaml) CloudFormation template.
+Make sure that your application conforms to the REST API specification in the [custom-resource-stack.yaml](https://github.com/aws/aws-auto-scaling-custom-resource/blob/master/cloudformation/templates/custom-resource-stack.yaml) CloudFormation template.

-A sample REST endpoint is provided as a Dockerized Apache Python cgi.
-See: [sample-api-server](./sample-api-server/)
+Note: If you need a test environment and are familiar with Docker, a sample REST endpoint is provided as a Dockerized Apache Python CGI.
+For more information, see [sample-api-server](./sample-api-server/).

 After you create an endpoint that contains the required REST resources, you can verify that the endpoint URL works by issuing GET and PATCH requests to it, for example: